+CRJ-100 Introduction to Criminal Justice (3 s.h.)
 Arrest, search and seizure; review of court systems; procedures from incident to final disposition; principles of constitutional, federal, state, and civil laws as they apply to and affect law enforcement.
 (45-0) Equivalent to CRIM-107, 80-291.

-CRJ-105 Foundations in Criminal Justice (3 s.h.)
+CRJ-105 Intermediate Criminal Investigation (3 s.h.)
+Prerequisite: CRJ-141, Criminal Investigation.
 An overview of essential topics in private or public criminal justice careers.
 Units of instruction include crime scene forensic techniques, investigation of drug crimes, interview and interrogation skills, report writing, community policing, police ethics and contemporary issues in criminal justice.
 (45-0)

-CRJ-110 Patrol Procedures
+CRJ-110 Patrol Procedures (3 s.h.)
 Examining the responsibilities, techniques, and methods utilized by the uniformed police patrol officer.
 (45-0) Equivalent to CRIM-105, 80-192.

-CRJ-130 Criminal Law
+CRJ-130 Criminal Law (3 s.h.)
 The philosophy and basis for law; the historical development of criminal law and procedures; the structure, definitions, and criminal laws of lowa.
 (45-0) Equivalent to CRIM-101, 80-190.

-CRJ-141 Criminal Investigation
+CRJ-141 Criminal Investigation (3 s.h.)
 The examination of fundamental investigative techniques, and the application of these techniques to specific investigative situations.
 (45-0) Equivalent to CRIM-108, 80-292.